Every time I’m having a chat with a school or university marketing and communications team, one of the challenges stands out: scarce resources.

 Let’s be honest.
 I don’t have a silver bullet or the funds to solve the resourcing.

-But schools and universities using our platform have shown us some pretty cool examples of how to embed context-specific social media feeds on websites and other services.
+But schools and universities have some pretty cool examples of how to embed context-specific social media feeds on websites, display screens, and other digital services.
 Those curated feeds help to make sure all the information is available in the right place, at the right time, without any additional work and resources.

 Just like any other organisation, schools typically create a social media plan aligned with their marketing goals.
 Most schools have at least a few active social media channels, and they often set up additional accounts for the most important themes, events, and sub-organisations.
 To give you an example, The George Washington University has eight Twitter accounts for the central organisation alone - and most of the schools within the organisation have their additional accounts and hashtags too.